nvillanova/CentralGalaxiesTNG300_paperIII/README.md

 **Missing features**: in case the user does not have all halo properties computed, we make available a code to replace the missing feature(s) by a random sample of the distribution of the feature (learned with NF).
-This works similarly to permutation feature importance, where a feature is replaced with noise (sampled from the same distribution of the feature).
+This works similarly to permutation feature importance, where a feature is replaced with noise sampled from the same distribution of the feature.